rocicorp/replicache/doc/setup.md

 Replicache automatically batches mutations and sends them to the `replicache-push` endpoint periodically.
 Implementing the push handler is not much different than implementing a REST or GraphQL endpoint, with one key difference.

 Each mutation is identified with a `mutationID` which is a per-client incrementing integer.
 The server must store this value transactionally when applying the mutation, and return it later in `replicache-pull`.
-This is what allows Replicache to know when speculative mutations can be discarded.
+This is what allows Replicache to know when speculative mutations have been confirmed by the server and thus no longer need to be replayed (and in fact can be discarded).

 For this demo, we're using [Supabase](https://supabase.io), a very nice hosted Postgres database with a snazzy name.
 But you can use any datastore as long as it can transactionally update the `lastMutationID`.
 See [Backend Requirements](TODO) for precise details of what your backend needs to support Replicache.